Information Science and Technology

 Admission Requirements

-• Successful completion of an undergraduate degree from a recognized college or university with a GPA (grade point average or international equivalent) of 3.0/4.0 or better.
+• Successful completion of a four-year undergraduate degree from a recognized college or university with a GPA (grade point average or international equivalent) of 3.0/4.0 or better.

 • Submission of scores from the Graduate Record Exam (GRE) or the Graduate Management Admissions Test (GMAT).